hschellman/computing-basics/_episodes/03-data-management.md

 will list the first 10 files in that dataset (you probably don't want to list all 20648)

-You can also use that query in your batch job to get the files you want.
+You can also use a similar query in your batch job to get the files you want.

 ### Finding those files

 To find your files, you need to use [Rucio](#Rucio) directly or give the justIN batch system your query and it will locate them for you.

 <!-- ### What is(was) SAM?
 Sequential Access with Metadata (SAM) is/was a data handling system developed at Fermilab.
 It is designed to track locations of files and other file metadata.
 It has been replaced by the combination of MetaCat and Rucio.
 New files are not getting declared to SAM anymore.
 Any SAM locations after June of 2024 should be presumed to be wrong.
 Still being used in some legacy ProtoDUNE analyses. -->